-Following Vickers and Mahrt (2003) the spectral gap timescale can be only a few minutes long under stable conditions.
-For $\zeta > 0.5$, the averaging period selected in the present study may be too large to provide reliable integral turbulence characteristics.
+As mentioned by Vickers and Mahrt (2003), the spectral gap timescale can be only a few minutes long under stable conditions.
+For $\zeta > 0.5$ For $\zeta > 0.3$, the averaging period selected in the present study may be too large to provide reliable integral turbulence characteristics.
 However, filtering out the mesoscale motion may not be desirable for structural design purposes since operating wind turbines experience both turbulence and mesoscale fluctuations (Veers et al., 2019).
 In this regard, the use of spectral flow characteristics to parametrise the wind loading on OWTs is preferable.

 Under near-neutral conditions, the sensors at 6 m amsl and 18 m amsl are likely located in the so-called eddy surface layer (Högström et al., 2002; Drobinski et al., 2004), where the sea surface blocks the flow and distorts eddies.
-This leads to a flat spectral peakbecause.
-As a result, the integral length scale cannot be easily estimated would be estimated with large uncertainties.
+This leads to a flat spectral peak.
+As a result, the integral length scale would be estimated with large uncertainties.
 Such a spectral behaviour has also been observed above the eddy surface layer (Drobinski et al., 2004; Mikkelsen et al., 2017) but its consequences on wind turbine loads are unclear.

-Deviations from the Deviations from surface-layer scaling at $\zeta > 0.5$ are mainly-may be due to the contribution of wave-induced stress to the total turbulent shear stress.
-This contribution was found to be highest for stable conditions compared to neutral and unstable ones (fig. 4) fact that the sensors are no longer located in the surface layer and/or that transducer-induced flow distortion is not negligible.
-For $\zeta > 1$, further deviations from MOST surface-layer scaling may be related to the so-called local z-less stratification (Wyngaard and Coté, 1972) where turbulence is no longer scaled by the height above the ground.
+Deviations from surface-layer scaling at $\zeta > 0.5$ may be due to the fact that the sensors are no longer located in the surface layer and/or that transducer-induced flow distortion is not negligible.
+For $\zeta > 1$, further deviations from surface-layer scalingmay be related to the so-called local z-less stratification (Wyngaard and Coté, 1972) where turbulence is no longer scaled by the height above the ground.